reduxjs/redux/docs/recipes/ConfiguringYourStore.md

 Let's add these to our  existing `index.js`.

-- First, we need to import our `monitorReducerEnhancer` and `loggerMiddleware`, plus two extra functions provided by Redux: `applyMiddleware` and `compose`.
+- First, we need to import `redux-thunk` plus our `loggerMiddleware` and `monitorReducerEnhancer`, plus two extra functions provided by Redux: `applyMiddleware` and `compose`.
-- We then use `applyMiddleware` to creates a store enhancer which will apply our `loggerMiddleware` to the store's dispatch function.
+- We then use `applyMiddleware` to create a store enhancer which will apply our `loggerMiddleware` and the `thunkMiddleware` to the store's dispatch function.
 - Next, we use `compose` to compose our new `middlewareEnhancer` and our `monitorReducerEnhancer` into one function.
 - Finally, we pass this new `composedEnhancers` function into `createStore` as its third argument. _Note: the second argument, which we will ignore, lets you preloaded state into the store._